-The irony of that is you’re so far ahead of most people because of the way you came in with the kind of faith you have.
+The irony of that is you’re so far ahead of most people because of the way you came in with the kind of awareness you have.

 Q: I don’t think I’m the least bit bitter about it.
 I wish that I would have the experience.

 I don’t think it’s bitterness.
-I think it just sort of baffles you.
+I think it just baffles you.

 Q: Yes it does.
 But I’m appreciative of how much I feel appreciative of my life most of the time.